 One, because it takes time to get all of your information to the Florida board (transcripts, test scores, proof of current license, course transcripts).

 Second, if you are going to open a business where your clients come to you, you will most likely need to get a massage establishment license and inspection.
-This takes a couple weeks to complete.
+This takes a couple of weeks to complete.

 I was able to get my license by endorsement in about six weeks.
 That included sending a second school transcript because my first one never arrived at the Board office.
 Wherever that transcript is, I hope it is having a good time.

 It is great you are planning ahead, many do not.
 Those people are in Florida unable to work as a massage therapist as they wait for their massage/establishment licenses.